dr. JAB (Jessica) DuncanAssociate Professor

 She has also co-edited The Handbook for Sustainable and Regenerative Food Systems (2021) and Sustainable Food Futures: Multidisciplinary Solutions (2017)

 She sits on the editorial board of the journal Sociologia Ruralis and is a founding Board Member of the Centre for Unusual Collaborations (www.unusualcollaborations.com)

 From 2019-2020 she sat as an expert in the EU Standing Committee for Agricultural Research’s Foresight Team.

-In 2017 she was awarded Teacher of the Year for Wageningen Univeristy.
-She was shortlisted again in 2018 and 2019.
-With the funding she recieved she launched a story-telling training series to help students learn to tell the stories that matter to them.
+In 2017 she was awarded Teacher of the Year for Wageningen University.
+She was shortlisted again in 2018 and 2019 and longlisted in 2020.
+With the funding she received for these awards she launched a story-telling training series to help students learn to tell the stories that matter to them.